 Brewers making 0.5% beers can use traditional fermentation methods, just with modified yeasts or adjusted grain bills that naturally produce less alcohol.
 The beer is brewed more or less normally and ends up tasting like it.

 Hitting true 0.0% usually requires additional processing.
-Vacuum distillation, reverse osmosis, or dealcoholisation all strip alcohol out after brewing, but they also strip some flavour with it.
+Vacuum distillation, reverse osmosis, and other dealcoholisation methods all strip alcohol out after brewing, but they also strip some flavour with it.
 Brewers then have to reconstruct the taste profile.
 The best 0.0% beers (Guinness 0.0 being a standout) have cracked this, but it’s technically harder and more expensive.

 This is why many of the highest-rated AF beers sit at 0.5% rather than 0.0%.
 It’s not laziness or corner-cutting.
 It’s a deliberate choice to preserve flavour.